ENG517/Procedure/wraya/p-typewriter-set-formatting.md

  To test the success of this margin setting, slide the carriage left and right.
 The carriage should halt in movement at your set margin locations.

- >**Note:** If you need some additional help with your margin settings, such as typing past a set margin, expanding margins, or knowing when you are approaching a margin while typing, see the **"Additional Tips"** section below.
+ >**Note:** If you need some additional help with your margin settings, such as typing past a set margin, expanding margins, or knowing when you are approaching a margin while typing, see the **"Additional tips"** section below.

 ### Additional tips